Chase issues seven credit cards that earn a travel reward currency called Ultimate Rewards. Not all Ultimate Rewards, however, are created equal.

 - Chase Ink Business Preferred: either 1 cent each in the form of cash back, 1.25 cents each if redeemed through the Chase travel portal, or ~2 cents each when transferred to airline miles or hotels points

 - Chase Sapphire Reserve: either 1 cent each in the form of cash back, 1.5 cents each if redeemed through the Chase travel portal, or ~2 cents each when transferred to airline miles or hotels points

-Here’s the trick: You can transfer Ultimate Rewards earned by any of the above cards to any other of the above cards, as long as either both cards are in your name, or one card is held by you and the other held by someone you live at the same address as or are married to.
+Here’s the trick: You can transfer Ultimate Rewards earned by any of the above cards to any other of the above cards, as long as either both cards are in your name, or one card is held by you and the other held by someone you live at the same address as or are married to (or if it’s a business card, you also have the option to transfer to a business partner).
 And moving an Ultimate Reward point to a different Ultimate Reward account turns that point into the kind of Ultimate Reward in the destination account.

 In other words, move your Freedom Unlimited points to your spouse’s Sapphire Reserve account and instead of being worth a measly 1 cent each cash back, it morphs into a Sapphire Reserve Ultimate Reward point.
 That means you can at least redeem them for 1.5 cents each through the Chase travel portal or even more if you transfer to one of Ultimate Rewards’ airline or hotel loyalty program partners (like United, Singapore, British Airways, or Hyatt).